ddmitov/perl-executing-browser/README.md

 ## Target Audience

-* Perl enthusiasts creating custom data-driven desktop applications
+* Perl 5 enthusiasts and developers creating custom data-driven desktop applications
-* Perl developers willing to use the built-in Perl debugger in graphical mode
+* Perl 5 enthusiasts and developers willing to use the built-in Perl debugger in graphical mode

 ## History